DataDog/ansible-datadog/CONTRIBUTING.md

 To test the roles provided by this project, you can follow the instructions in the manual tests [readme.md][tests].

+You can also check locally if your changes still validate the ansible collection linter by executing ``ci_test/collection-structure-setup.sh``.

 ## Author Information

 brian@akins.org